Opportunity at National Institute of Standards and Technology (NIST)

 Please note: This Agency only participates in the February and August reviews.

-This research opportunity focuses on developing and improving the state-of-the-art methods for analysis, modeling, and simulation of structural responses for performance-based seismic engineering.
-Opportunities include the following: (1) developing improved modeling and analytical capabilities for nonlinear structural analysis, including dynamic response; (2) investigating structural stability, large displacement responses, failure mechanisms, and collapse; (3) investigating the effects of coupling between geometric nonlinearity and material nonlinearity; (4) quantifying the energy response in structures and components; (5) improving seismic resilience of structures with energy dissipation devices; and (6) quantifying uncertainties in structural responses due to random vibrations and stochastic processes.
+This research opportunity focuses on developing and improving the state-of-the-art methods for analysis, modeling, and simulation of structural responses for performance-based seismic engineering of tall buildings.
+Opportunities include the following: (1) developing improved modeling and analytical capabilities for nonlinear dynamic analysis; (2) investigating structural stability, large displacement responses, failure mechanisms, and collapse; (3) investigating the effects of coupling between geometric nonlinearity and material nonlinearity; (4) quantifying performance of structures and components; (5) improving seismic resilience of structures with energy dissipation devices; and (6) quantifying uncertainties and fragilities of structural responses.

 Wong KKF, Speicher MS: “Improved Method for the Calculation of Plastic Rotation of Moment-Resisting Framed Structures for Nonlinear Static and Dynamic Analysis”.
 Computational Methods in Earthquake Engineering 3: 129-175, 2017